ProFutures Blog Contributors

 The Emerging Fellows Program is designed to recognize promising new futurists and mentor them through a one-year project that involves writing on strategic foresight issues.
 Each of the eleven new Fellows has developed a particular area of interest, listed below.

-The Emerging Fellows for 2018 are:
+The Emerging Fellows for 2018 were:

 • Nichola Cooper (Australia): Do diﬀerent paradigms require diﬀerent levels of trust?

 • David Roselle (USA): Can we live in a world of city-states?

 • Polina Silakova (Australia): Would a postcapitalist economy be one which catered for values more than possessions?

 • Daniel Bonin (Germany): Will we have to rebuild our world to make it sustainable in 2050?

 • Daniel Riveong (Indonesia): What are the plausible new models of prosperity in the Global South?

 • Laura Dinneen (Australia): Will an aged society be able to thrive, or even survive?

 • Monica Porteanu (USA): Do you wonder how to think about the future?

 • Adam Cowart (Canada): To what extent will the real economy be real in the future?